fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-12-22-evolving-trading-strategies-with-genetic-programming-fitness-functions.md

 tags: [genetic programming, trading]
 ---
 # Part 5
 At the core of every genetic programming (GP) strategy is the _fitness function_.
 The fitness function specifies what the whole evolutionary process is looking for.
-Every individual is assigned a _fitness value_, which is computed byw the fitness function.
+Every individual is assigned a _fitness value_, which is computed by the fitness function.
 Individuals with a high fitness value stand a higher chance to be selected for reproduction and thus to create offspring.
 Finding a "good" fitness function is one of the most important design aspects of the development process.
-It is rarely the case that the first idea for a fitness function already produces great results, and defining one requires quite a deep expnderstanding of the problem domain.<span class="more"></span> The following list contains a few necessary design decisions:
+It is rarely the case that the first idea for a fitness function already produces great results, and defining one requires quite a deep understanding of the problem domain.<span class="more"></span> The following list contains a few necessary design decisions:

 * Minimizing vs. maximizing fitness values
 * Single-objective vs. multi-objective